sribongarla/My_Project/docs/interview-project-explanation.md

 ## Improvements

-If I redesign this today, I would add stronger policy-as-code, image scanning, OpenTelemetry standards, GitOps with ArgoCD, and automated rollback based on health checks.
+ would add stronger policy-as-code, image scanning, OpenTelemetry standards, GitOps with ArgoCD, and automated rollback based on health checks.